Kurt Benirschke: Career

 Throughout his career, he moved freely back and forth between human medicine and animal medicine.
 This inspired the title One Medicine given to a Festschrift written by 50 of his colleagues to honor his 60th birthday.
 In the introduction, O. A. Ryder and M. L. Byrd state, "The acknowledgment that the underlying mechanisms of cellular function and organismal development are highly similar among animals provides the impetus for the title of this volume, One Medicine.
 It is a tribute to Prof. Kurt Benirschke from his students and colleagues.
 As such, we attempt to recognize the breadth and depth of his thinking and to acknowledge the significant role he has played in aspects of human medicine, veterinary medicine, and wildlife conservation."

+Benirschke collaborated with Pop artist Andy Warhol on the book Vanishing Animals, published by Springer-Verlag in 1986.
+Benirschke provided the text on endangered wildlife, while Warhol created color illustrations.
+The book received favorable reviews from critics for drawing attention to the plight of endangered species.

 In 1994, he was elected a fellow of the American Academy of Arts and Sciences.
 The same year, he retired from the faculty at UCSD.
 From 1997-2000 he was president of the Zoo's Board of Trustees and looked after the "Proyecto Tagua" in Paraguay, a breeding facility of the newly discovered species of peccary.
 His text (with Peter Kaufmann) on Human Placental Pathology is the standard text on the subject.
 In 2008 he was one of the founders of the Center for Academic Research and Training in Anthropogeny (CARTA), an interdisciplinary research group based at UCSD and devoted to the study of human origins.

 Benirschke was a member of many societies and authored 30 books and 510 scientific publications.
 He was described as a "visionary" and a "Renaissance physician".